vipulrai91/vipulrai91.github.io/aboutme.md

 ---
 layout: page
 title: About me
-subtitle: Let's talk Business...
+subtitle: Why you would want to hang out with me !
 cover-img: assets/img/path.jpg
 ---

-My name is Vipul Rai , I currently reside in Bengaluru(India)<br>
+_My name is Vipul Rai , I currently reside in Bengaluru(India)<br><br>
+My core skills include Data Sciences, Data Engineering and Software Engineering in General<br>
-I have degree in Bachelor's of Technology with Computer Science & Engineering as Specialization.<br>
+I have degree in Bachelor's of Technology with Computer Science & Engineering as Specialization.<br><br>
 When not working I like to play video games.
-Big fan of GTA Series , Tekkan , COD and countless other games.<br>
+Big fan of GTA Series ,Tekkan ,COD and countless other games.<br>
-As an active cyclist and running go for any whenever possible.<br>
+As an active cyclist and running I go for any whenever possible.<br>
-I also love to teach,open for conversation on politics,cricket and technology.
+I also love to teach,open for conversation on politics,cricket and technology._

 # Let's talk !